ldeo-glaciology/xapres/README.md

 ```
 # install the package
 !pip install xapres
-# import tha package
+# import the package
 import xapres as xa
 # load the chirps, perform an fft, and put them all in an xarray
 directory = 'data/sample/multi-burst-dat-file/'
 data = xa.load.generate_xarray(directory=directory)
-# stack the chirps in each burst, select one of the attenuator paris, compute the decibels and and plot
+# stack the chirps in each burst, select one of the attenuator pairs, compute the decibels and plot
 data.profile.mean(dim='chirp_num').isel(attenuator_setting_pair=0).dB().plot(x='time', yincrease=False)
 ```